techBeck03/Scratch/README.md

 # Designing for ecohub

 Building a Docker image for use with ecohub requires adherence to a few simple guidelines that will be described in this document.
+In return, your users get access to a rich user interface where data entry, log parsing, and scheduling work is simplified.

 Every ecohub container receives its parameters as environment variables.
 These parameters include things like username, password, API keys, and which action the container should take.
 Review the `EnvironmentVariables.md` document in this repository for tips on using environment variables during testing.